crusyn/eth-explore/arch.md

 3. In the case of a _Valid Action_ a `connected-react-router` pushes a `@@router/CALL_HISTORY_METHOD` change to the /{address} or ?queryParams

+#### url change & fetch data

+A URL change can occur when:

+- the user changes the URL manually by clicking a browser bookmark
+- the user clicks on a link in the ETH Explore app
+- a url change is dispatched to the store

-4. _Location Change_ - If the location changes the `AllTransactionsContainer` lifecycle method hears the location change and dispatches a `TRANSACTIONS/GET_TRANSACTIONS/CALL` with the new `address`, `startDate`, and/or `endDate` from the URL.
+4. _Location Change or Page Load_ - If the location changes the `AllTransactionsContainer` lifecycle method hears the location change and dispatches a `TRANSACTIONS/GET_TRANSACTIONS/CALL` with the new `address`, `startDate`, and/or `endDate` from the URL.

 5. _Reducers in Loading State_ - The .loading members of the `account` and `transactions` reducers will be set to `true` and the `TransactionDataGrid` and `Transaction Summary` will show a loading progress animation.